bolt/docs/source/installation.md

 Apache: Tweaking the .htaccess file
 ---------------------------

-Bolt requires the use of a .htaccess file to make sure requests like `page /about-this-website` get routed to the index.php, so it can be handled by Bolt.
+Bolt requires the use of a .htaccess file to make sure requests like `page/about-this-website` get routed to the index.php, so it can be handled by Bolt.
 By default, the file looks like this:

 <pre class="brush: plain">